harishmohanraj/ag2/website/docs/Use-Cases/walk-throughs/enhanced-swarm.md

     llm_config=llm_config,
 )

-order_summariser_agent = ConversableAgent(
+order_summarizer_agent = ConversableAgent(
-    name="order_summariser_agent",
+    name="order_summarizer_agent",
-    system_message="You are an order summariser agent that provides a summary of the order details.", llm_config=llm_config,
+    system_message="You are an order summarizer agent that provides a summary of the order details.", llm_config=llm_config,
 )